beetee17/tp/docs/team/beetee17.md

+---
+layout: page
-# Brandon's Project Portfolio Page
+title: Brandon's Project Portfolio Page
+---

 ## Arrow
 **Arrow** is a **desktop app** that **help software project managers keep track of their members’ tasks and deliverables**.